astrdino/UNIUNI-DSP-DriverPerformance/README.md

-Uniuni Driver Performance for DSPs
+Porject Name:

+- Oasis PHX

+Project Market Backround:

+- Logistics
+- Quality Assurance
+- Global Commerce
+- IT consulting

+Project Technical Background:

+- Parent system lacks of role-based access control (RBAC) implementation
+- Limit input data authorization

+Objectives:

+- Orchestrating the on-site operation team and service partners
+- Optimizing the workflow in the logistic operation
+- Outsourced Partners Performance Monitor

+Project created with:

+- react: 18.2
+- d3: 7.9
+- mui: 5.15.14
+- antd: 5.16.2
+- supabase-js: 2.39

+Features (As of 04/18/2024):

+- Application Login
+- Application Access Control (Administration + A group of Delivery Service Partner)

 02/12/2024

+- Proof of Concept (POC)
-1. Deployment on Vercel
+- Testing deployment on Vercel
-2. Reading dynamically cloud file (from the Public Directory in this case, the user can choose to read file from Cloud Storage)
+- Testing data input techniques
+  - Local public directory
+  - Cloud storage (Google Cloud, Supabase, etc)

-02/13/2024 (Deployed)
+02/13/2024 (Deployed on Vercel)

-1. Multi-Pages
-2. Component Authentication (Without using API)
+- Set up React Environment
+- Multi-pages Establishment

+  - Install Router
+  - Set up Router
+  - Define Route

+- Multi-pages Authentication

+  - Draw up Authentication context
   - Endpoint prevention

-3. Date time display
+- Date Time Set up
+  - Format (MM-dd-YYYY)
+  - Time Zone (Mountain Standard Time GMT -8)

 02/14/2024

-- Apply login account accessing control (One AuthProvider() with different initialized Context) in one script - "AuthContext"
-- Use different scripts ("ProtectedRoute", "ProtectedRoute_DSP") to make up components for event - "Unauthorized has as to return login page"
+- Working in Access Control
+  - Embeded the authentication context
+  - Applying <ProtectedRoute/> and <ProtectedRoute_DSP/> to seperate "Authorized/Unauthorized" users

 02/15/2024

-1. Drop List Routing
+- Branch navigation routing
-2. XLSX data conditional display and analysis
+- Data conditional display and analysis in the format of XLSX

 02/18/2024

-- Cloud Storage System Update: static local directory -> Supabase
+- Supabase
+  - Set up cloud storage hooks
-- Supabase Backend API Configuration ("Update")
+  - Supabase API Configuration
+    - "Update"

 03/02/2024

+- Supabase
-- Integrated Supabase API to fetch data from the cloud storage and displayed in the web component
+  - Fetch data from supabase cloud storage and display

 03/04/2024

+(Deployed on Vercel)

-- (Deployed) Added enviroment variables in Vercel so client-end will able to connect with Supabase
+- Added enviroment variables in Vercel so client-end will able to connect with Supabase

-- Nested Authentication
+- Authentication Levels in this proejct

-  1. Application regular access control (Admin/DSPs)
+  - Application Access Control (Admin/DSPs)
-  2. Supabase senssion control (Log in/out to Supabase when processing data to the database)
+  - Supabase Session Control

-  !Policies set up in supabase
+    - Connection Policies set up in supabase
+      !
+Incomplete, no access for effective Log out.
+AND the state of session is not interacting with behaviors of the browser.

 03/05/24

-- Admin Dashboard
-  - Login with input values
+- User-Input Login
-  - Clear value if the "Log In" is hitted
-  - Cloud LogIn UI workflow
+  - To "Admin" Dashboard
+  - To start a Supabase Session

 03/06/24

-- Admin Dashboard
-  - Managed and organized code of Admin Dashboard Component
+- Code Organization in Admin Dashboard
-  - Achieved Props in Component

 03/07/24

-- Admin Dashboard

-  - Resolved duplicated name file uploading bug
+- Duplicated name prevention in Supabase Cloud Storage

   - Somehow spbs.update() is not working for me.
 Tried:

     1. ArrayBuffer decode

         - "application/vnd.ms-excel", ContentType in the header is not consistent (ContentType in the request header is correct)

     2. GetURL with the individual token, though ending up with failed to add "sign/" into PUT request

-    - Instead, I applied two asyn functions - to remove the candidate first before to upload them.
+    - Instead, I applied two asyn functions so they will remove existed file in Supabase Cloud Storage before uploading them.

 03/08/24

-- Get polices done for uploading + inserting into supbase storage
+- Supabase "Upload" + "Inserting" policies

 03/09/24

-- Workflow in uploading-mapping operation updated
+- Data Structure

+  - The workflow is designed to when the "Update" action called, the process get execute in which the data will be designed to adapt the format in Supabase tables

 03/10/24

+- Continue, handling "Insert" action

+03/11/24 (Deployed on Vercel) -------

-- Uploading-mapping: insertion
+- Data Structure

-03/11/24 (Deployed)
+  - The workflow of receiving new RD ASMNT

 - Resolved updating latest day and batch number in db once get new RD ASMNT
-  - current feature:
+  - current setup:
     1. All B-D in 2024 will be mapped in database if db is empty
     2. If db is not empty, only update the missing B-D
     3. If first a couple of rows are recorded, the other after them won't get updated.